grandpa1946/vilboz360-windows/README.md

 * You will boot into opencore, select the windows installer.
 * Install Windows normally
 * Boot into windows and install all the drivers
+# Credits to [CoolStar](https://coolstar.org/) for all the drivers and the Efi creator script